what to do when XP is no longer secure

 An excellent resource for fixes for XP problems is http://www.kellys-korner-xp.com/xp.htm

-XP users are regularly reminded to get updates - especially Security updates) and, since SP2, it has been possible to set your machine to download updates whenever you are on line.
+XP users were regularly reminded to get updates - especially Security updates) and, since SP2, it has been possible to set your machine to download updates whenever you are on line.
 Click on the yellow shield which appears on the bottom line.
 If you contact Microsoft's update site your machine will be checked for the updates you require.
 There are so many and they are so large it is difficult to keep up to date.
 See next para.

 Like Windows ME, XP has a Restore facility to enable you to go back to a previous date's setup, without losing data you have added since.
 So, if you mess things up or get a virus you should go back to a restore point fairly rapidly.
 Otherwise you may forget when it happened.
 I usually go Start, Help, Restore.

 Simpler facility to set up one PC for multiple users, all having their own 'Desktop'.
 You can log out as one user, leaving your processes running, log in to another and back to the first knowing everything will be just as it was.
 This setup can be managed by a Computer Administrator so as to restrict some users (e.g. children) to certain facilities.
 However, this does create a more complicated folder system, which is bound to confuse people (and take extra space).
 Even I lose downloaded files down the rabbit warren of a system.
 Do remember the name of any such file (e.g. a picture) so, at least you can search for it !